sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 The webdav protocol has the following advantages:

  * It supports username & password authentication
  * It uses the common port 443.
 Some overly strict firewalls may block outgoing traffic, but port 443 is so common that it is seldom blocked.
-However, this should be seen as a temporary solution; a better solution would be to open up your institute's firewall to allow access to the dCache subnet.
+However, using webdav to bypass firewalls should be seen as a temporary solution; a better solution would be to open up your institute's firewall to allow access to the dCache subnet.

 It also has a disadvantage: